ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+### DMARC Terminology

+There are a number of terms defined in [@!I-D.ietf-dmarc-dmarcbis] that are used within this document.
+Understanding those definitions will aid in reading this document.
+The terms below are of noted interest:

+* Author Domain
+* DMARC Policy Record
+* Domain Owner
+* Mail Receiver
+* Organizational Domain
+* Report Consumer

 # DMARC Feedback